Melis Ulug, from the 2010-11 intake gives her views on the MSc in Political Psychology.

 "Studying for an MSc in Political Psychology completely changed my way of thinking and provided me with diverse perspectives to understand controversial issues in the world that we are faced with in everyday life.
 Studying political psychology in Belfast in particular provides students with an enriched backdrop for understanding the world.
 Because of the nature of the subject, you inevitably find yourself examining the international environment with other students on the course, each bringing their own country’s unique perspective and cultural problems to the table in class discussions and providing a sophisticated perspective in which to view the different issues and gain deeper understanding about the world.

 At the same time, Political Psychology is an interdisciplinary field where you are learning not just psychology but also sociology, politics, and so on.
-The School’s Centre for Research in Political Psychology (CResPP) provides a warm and welcoming environment for new students.
-The staff are very approachable and extremely supportive and encouraging with students always encouraged to attend conferences and improve their skills in the field.
+The School’s staff are very approachable and extremely supportive and encouraging with students always encouraged to attend conferences and improve their skills in the field.

 Students from the 2008-09 intake give their views on the MSc in Political Psychology.